MinaProtocol/mina/src/app/website/jobs/protocol-engineer.markdown

 There are no hard requirements and we're more interested in learning about your individual background.

-If you'd be interested in talking further, please get in touch by sending an email with your resume and the subject "Engineer applicant" to [jobs@o1labs.org](mailto:jobs@o1labs.org?subject="Engineer applicant").
+If you'd be interested in talking further, please get in touch by sending an email with your resume and the subject "Engineer Applicant" to [jobs@o1labs.org](mailto:jobs@o1labs.org?subject="Engineer Applicant").

 We are committed to building a diverse, inclusive company.
 People of color, LGBTQ individuals, women, and people with disabilities are strongly encouraged to apply.